MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// The default value is `FALSE`.
   /// This property has the same value as `CoreWebView2Settings.IsPasswordAutosaveEnabled`, and
   /// changing one will change the other.
 All `CoreWebView2`s with the same
-  /// `CoreWebView2Profile` will share this property, so for the WebView2s with the same
+  /// `CoreWebView2Profile` will share the same value for this property, so for the `CoreWebView2`s with the same
   /// profile, their `CoreWebView2Settings.IsPasswordAutosaveEnabled` and
   /// `CoreWebView2Profile.IsPasswordAutosaveEnabled` should always keep in sync.
   [propget] HRESULT IsPasswordAutosaveEnabled([out, retval] BOOL* value);